 Diseases caused by bacteria

-AppPleuropneumonia is a diseases of bacterial origin with a high respiratory impact.
+AppPleuropneumonia is a disease of bacterial origin with a high respiratory impact.
 The production of toxins can often cause sudden death with nasal hemorrhage.

 Atrophic RhinitisRhinitis is inflammation of the tissues inside the nose where the nose may become distorted (atrophy).

 BordetelosisBordetella bronchiseptica is a bacterium that can cause fever or pneumonia in pigs.
-Without complications, and without the presence of toxigenic Pasteurella multocida type D, the disease has little clinical or economic consequences.
+If there are not complications, and without the presence of toxigenic Pasteurella multocida type D, the disease has little clinical or economic consequences.

-BotulismoToxins produced by Clostridium botulinum causes a progressive flaccid paralysis, but pigs are very resistant to the toxin.
+BotulismToxins produced by Clostridium botulinum cause progressive flaccid paralysis, but pigs are very resistant to the toxin.

-BrucellosisBrucellosis is a disease of bacterial origin with negative impact on reproduction performances.
+BrucellosisBrucellosis is a disease of bacterial origin with negative impact on reproduction performance.
 It causes testes inflammation and abortions.
-It is a zoonotic disease.
+It is a zoonotic disease of significant importance.

-Clostridium difficileClostridium difficile disease is characterized by diarrhea in piglets of a few hours.
+Clostridium difficileClostridium difficile disease is characterized by diarrhea in piglets within first of a few hours of birth.

-Clostridium novyiClostridium novyi disease is characterized by gangrene and / or cellulite with sudden sudden death.
+Clostridium novyiClostridium novyi disease is characterized by gangrene and / or cellulitis with sudden death.

-Clostridium perfringensDiseases caused by Clostridium perfringens appear as a chronic or acute enteritis of piglets.
+Clostridium perfringensDiseases caused by Clostridium perfringens appear as a chronic or acute enteritis in piglets.
+In some cases in growing and adult animals you can also have a disease characterized by gangrene and / or cellulite with sudden death.

 ColibacillosisDiarrhea by E. coli affects mainly lactating piglets, causing high mortality.